View courses in

 This course examines emergency management from national, state, local, and family perspectives of prevention, preparedness, response, and recovery.
 The course encompasses knowledge of the specific agencies, organizations, and individual behaviors in emergency management as well as the interlinking partnerships between/among these groups.
 Areas of discussion include: responsibilities at federal, state, community and individual levels; guidelines and procedures for operations and compliance such as the National response Plan; Incident Command Systems (ICS); exercises; plan development, command, and control; communication; partnership development and maintenance; leadership; and numerous other elements related to effective emergency management.
 The unique and critical roles of private and public partnerships are reviewed and particular attention is paid to the interplay and interdependency among national, state, community, business (public and private), and the individual.
 4cr.

 MET AD 613: Enterprise Risk Planning and Compliance

 Prereq: MET AD610

 Students are exposed to the important issues relating to corporate and organizational security and risk from both the perspective of systems designed to protect against disasters and aspects of emergency preparedness should systems fail.
-Security areas of study include information technology, terrorism, and other organization disruptions.
-Students study proactive risk assessment through management risk analysis techniques and simulations.
+Engineering science is applied to security areas that include information technology, terrorism, and other organization disruptions.
+Students study proactive risk assessment through analytical risk analysis techniques and simulations.
 Students will be able to design a company or agency global assurance plan, organize the strategy to make the plan operational, and implement control measures to assess the plan's degree of success.
 The course also provides explanations of legal/regulatory, auditing, and industry- specific requirements related to compliance, control, and reporting issue sin business risk management.
 The role of establishing and maintaining standards by local, national, and international agencies is discussed, as is the importance of these agencies in certifying operations.
-4 credits